zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 #### *2.1.2.
 Unavailable/Insufficient Evidence*

 ***E2 - Review of TLS configuration setting*** \
-Reviewing of TLS configuration setting of Elasticsearch should be completed by the system-of-interest (Elasticsearch) admin.
+Reviewing of the TLS configuration setting of Elasticsearch should be completed by the system-of-interest (Elasticsearch) admin.
-This evidence is to prove that Elasticsearch applies strong TLS for secure communication between users and clusters.
+This evidence proves that Elasticsearch applies strong TLS for secure communication between users and clusters.
 TLS versions can be enabled and disabled within Elasticsearch via the [ssl.supported_protocols](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/security-settings.html#ssl-tls-settings).
-However, the Elasticsearch will only support the TLS versions that are enabled by the underlying JDK.
-In this case, newest TLS v1.3 is supported on JDK11 and later, and JDK8 builds newer than 8u261.It's description in [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/jdk-tls-versions.html#jdk-enable-tls-protocol).
-Therefore, keeping the JDK version up to date is also a guarantee of security.<br><br>
+However, Elasticsearch will only support the TLS versions that the underlying JDK enables.
+In this case, the newest TLS v1.3 is supported on JDK11 and later, and JDK8 builds newer than 8u261.
+There is a description [here](https://www.elastic.co/guide/en/elasticsearch/reference/8.4/jdk-tls-versions.html#jdk-enable-tls-protocol).
+Therefore, keeping the JDK version up to date is also a security guarantee.<br><br>

 ***E3 - Elasticsearch password policy*** \
 Unfortunately, the password policy is unavailable in Elasticsearch.